 Several ingredients are fantastic for you when used intermittently, but potentially poisonous if used relentlessly.

-For example, men over 40 can get too much iron if they overdo it for too long on the spinach.
+- men over 50 can get too much iron if they overdo it for too long on the spinach.
 It can be quite serious.

 Spices put the flavor into life!

 Spices are not only flavorful but many also contain antioxidants and anti-inflammatory properties.

 My favorites for green smoothies are turmeric, ginger, blue-green algae, and sometimes cayenne.

 Coconut flour, full-fat unsweetened coconut milk, shredded coconut – any of these can taste great in a smoothie.